 Not all MCP interactions carry equal risk.
 An agent accessing public documentation needs different monitoring than one processing financial records.

-Automated tagging based on data classification lets you focus your investigations where they matter most, helping you detect potential attacks while preventing alert fatigue.
+Automated tagging based on data classification lets you focus your investigations where they matter most.
+This approach catches potential attacks early while keeping alert fatigue in check.

 Minimize Sensitive Logging

-Compliance frameworks like GDPR impose strict requirements and have strict rules about logging personal data.
+Compliance frameworks like GDPR impose strict rules about logging personal data.
 You need to capture enough metadata to enable investigations without creating new privacy violations.

 When full context logging is necessary, you should implement automated redaction to protect sensitive information.